 - My awareness of the snacks in the cupboard helped me to be more intentional about preparing after-school snacks for the kids.
 If there was a plate of cut veggies and dip lying on the counter for them after school, they would forget about the snacks in the cupboard and hone in on what was in front of them.

-- At a wedding reception recently, my kids spotted the dessert table and filled their plates with several cookies, cakes, and treats.
+- At a wedding reception recently, my kids filled their plates with several cookies, cakes, and treats.
 I was busy visiting with the people at our table, and didn’t pay much attention to what they were eating.
-A few times my 6-year-old would take a bit of a sweet and say, “I don’t like this.”
+A few times my 6-year-old would take a bite and say, “I don’t like this.”
 My response was, “That’s fine.
 You don’t have to finish it.”
 She moved on to another treat and said the same thing again two times before she went off to play with her siblings.
 As I picked up their plates a while later, there were four dessert plates with several items uneaten and only picked at.
 My old self would have been disappointed that they wasted so much food.
 My new self happily threw away the leftovers realizing they enjoyed the treats at the moment and moved on to go play–not obsessing or worrying about never getting treats again.

 “Normal eating is being able to choose food you like and eat it and truly get enough of it — not just stop eating because you think you should…It is leaving some cookies on the plate because you know you can have some again tomorrow, or it is eating more now because they taste so wonderful.”@ellyn_satter_institute